bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 anyone has come up with a solution, and it turns out Chris Patuzzo has found rather a good one.
-He describes it rather well in [this podcast](https://whyarecomputers.com/4) and I'll try to describe it in the opposite direction from him.
+He describes it rather well in [this podcast](https://whyarecomputers.com/4) and I'll try to describe it in the opposite direction from how he does.

 One of the best known problems in computer science is "boolean satisfiability", or "SAT" for short.
 Suppose I tell you "either I am a mongoose, or I am speaking".
 This might be true, if I was truly a mongoose, or if I was truly speaking aloud.
-However the claim "I am a mongoose, and mongeese cannot speak, and I am speaking" is different.
-If I was a mongoose making the claim aloud then my assertion of the muteness of mongeese would stand on shaky ground indeed.
-If mongeese are truly speechless and you heard me speaking, you would surely doubt that I was a mongoose.
+But if I tell you "I am a mongoose, and mongeese cannot speak, and I am speaking" then you don't need *any evidence* to say that I'm lying.
+If I was truly a mongoose making the claim aloud, then my assertion of the muteness of mongeese would stand on shaky ground indeed.
+If mongeese are really speechless and you heard me speaking, you would surely doubt my mongoosehood.
+If I was indeed a mongoose, which was truly a nonverbal creature, you would not believe that I was speaking.
 SAT, then, is the problem of detecting these claims that can *never* be true.
 As a bonus, if the claim *can* be true, a SAT-solver can tell you the situations where it would be.
-When given "Either I am a mongoose, or I am speaking", a SAT solver would spit out two valid
+When given "Either I am a mongoose, or I am speaking", a SAT-solver would spit out two valid situations:
-situations:

 - You are indeed a mongoose, but you are not speaking
 - You are indeed speaking, but you are not a mongoose

-In both cases, my claim would be true.
 Such simple examples may not make it clear, but a SAT-solver is quite a spectacular thing, because it turns logical puzzles inside out.
 Chris Patuzzo figured out a way of feeding the claim "there is a pangrammatic autogram" into a SAT-solver, and the SAT-solver spat out situations where that claim is true (i.e. pangrammatic sentences).
-I have of course been glossing over the details - SAT-solvers do not really understand English[^2], they work on formal logical expressions.
-The logical expression that I'm glossing over when I write "I am a mongoose and I am speaking" is very simple.
-But beneath "there is a pangrammatic autogram" lies a great deal more complexity; coming up with that logical expression was the bulk of Patuzzo's work.
+I have of course been glossing over the details - SAT-solvers do not really understand English[^2], you feed them formal logical expressions, and they spit out lists of all the combinations of truth and falsehood that can make your overall expression true.
+The logical expression that I'm glossing over when I write "I am a mongoose" is very simple, it contains a single unit of truth or falsity (i.e. my mongoosehood).
+But if the formal expression that we imagined for the claim "there is a pangrammatic autogram" was so simple, then the SAT-solver would simply tell us "there is indeed a pangrammatic autogram".
+Patuzzo's work was to express "there is a pangrammatic autogram" in such specific terms that the SAT-solver had no choice but to spit out everything we need to know to write out the actual sentence.

+Patuzzo clearly thought this was a pretty neat idea (and I agree), because he created an entire programming language, called [Sentient](https://sentient-lang.org), which helps you express your problems in ways that bully SAT-solvers into solving them for you, as he did for the problem of pangrammatic autograms..

+complexity; coming up with that logical expression was the bulk of Patuzzo's work.